getartistry/artistry/wp-content/plugins/header-footer-elementor/readme.txt

 2. After the template is ready, assign it to be a header or footer replacement.

 == Changelog ==

+= 1.0.16 =
+- Fix: Make the theme not supported notice dismissable.
+- Fix: Use specific selector when adding z-index for the header.

 = 1.0.15 =
 - Fix: Default Header being displayed for Generatepress and Gensis theme after v1.0.14.